davejmacm/sql_homework/homework.md

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.

 ```
+DELETE from movies
+WHERE title = 'Batman Begins';
 ```

 6. Create a new entry in the 'people' table with the name of one of the instructors.

 ```
+INSERT INTO people (name) VALUES ('Keith Douglas');
 ```

 7. Antonio Horta Osario has decided to hijack our movie evening!
 Remove him from the table of people.

 ```
+DELETE from people
+WHERE name = 'Antonio Horta Osario';
 ```

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Avengers: Infinity War'!
 Create a new entry in the 'movies' table to reflect this.